Ben-Hardy/SoManyFizzBuzzes/README.md

 Arguments are available.
 By default it runs as fizz = 3, buzz = 5, and range of 1 to 100.
 You can either specify new fizz and buzz values, or new fizz, buzz, and maximum values.

+#### C++

+This version is built using C++14/C++1y magic (the type-deduced lambda expression) so it needs to be compiled with 'g++ -std=c++1y fizzbuzz.cc'.
+On Mac, it requires version 6.1 of the Apple clang compiler (or the version of GCC on Homebrew).
+On Linux it requires a fairly new version of GCC or Clang.

+It has the same argument stuff available as the C version.

 #### Python

 run `python fizzbuzz.py` in a terminal.